AntidevStorm/PrototypeOS/README.md

-# VoxOS
+# Voxos

 # Hello!

 Hello and welcome to the _largest project I will ever publish_!
 That may not sound like much to ***you***, since I haven't provided any other examples, but I have published some _laaaaargeeeeeee_ (magnitude) projects before!
-This is still small as to what I expect it to be once I release it to it's full and first 1.0 version (In perspective, it's around 0.13 right now), and then keep giving it updates until I switch to making VoxOS 2.
+This is still small as to what I expect it to be once I release it to it's full and first 1.0 version (In perspective, it's around 0.13 right now), and then keep giving it updates until I switch to making Voxos 2.
 As expected, some come here to download it, which is completely fine, but some come here to learn how I did something like this, and that is why I added annotations (Marked in <!--x-->, // x and /*) Enjoy!
-If you do want to help me make VoxOS 2, message me on Discord; gigastalin_ or
+If you do want to help me make Voxos 2, message me on Discord; gigastalin_ or
 # What is PrototypeOS?
 Great question!
-PrototypeOS is a `web-based OS Prototype (duh) that emulates an Operating System, but doesn't require the tedious installations and partitions, and doesn't alter the host system!` It now has `a name!` It is called `VoxOS`.
+PrototypeOS is a `web-based OS Prototype (duh) that emulates an Operating System, but doesn't require the tedious installations and partitions, and doesn't alter the host system!` It now has `a name!` It is called `Voxos`.

 # Update
 _As of this moment_, the experimentals are more advanced than the original, lol. `I know this will fall apart in some way, lmao.`
-Gave it a name, VoxOS
+Gave it a name, Voxos
 Original version is now called "Legacy version".
 Use it if you want to see the old files or just if the new ones don't work!
 # Bugs